Noise-Driven Exploration and Transient Freezing Select Flat Minima in Stochastic Gradient Descent: Results

-Simulations of this model reproduce our key empirical findings.
-Starting from the two valleys with equal probabilities, we varied $\eta$ and $\sigma$ and measured the probability of converging to the flatter valley $P_{\mathrm{flat}}$ and the normalized mean freezing time $\eta \langle t_{\mathrm{freeze}} \rangle$, defined as the last valley-switching iteration (see Sec.~II~A in Supplemental Material for details).
-The results reveal a sharp transition: larger $\eta$ or $\sigma$ dramatically increase the likelihood of convergence to the flatter valley (Fig.~\ref{fig:toy_model}\textit{C}), consistent with our empirical observation that stronger SGD noise biases solutions toward flatter minima (compare with Fig.~\ref{fig:solution_properties}\textit{F}).
-Moreover, the model reproduces the link between noise and transient exploration.
-The normalized freezing time increases systematically with both $\eta$ and $\sigma$ (Fig.~\ref{fig:toy_model}\textit{D}).
-This parallels our neural network experiments (compare with Fig.~\ref{fig:early_dynamics}\textit{C}).
+Simulations of this simple model reproduce our key empirical findings.
+Starting from the two valleys with equal probabilities, we varied $\eta$ and $\sigma$ and measured the normalized mean freezing time $\eta \langle t_f \rangle$ ($t_f$ defined as the last valley-hopping iteration) and the probability of converging to the flatter valley $P_{\mathrm{flat}}$ (see Sec.~II~A in Supplemental Material).
+The normalized freezing time increases systematically with both $\eta$ and $\sigma$ [Fig.~\ref{fig:toy_model}(c)], paralleling our neural network experiments [compare with Fig.~\ref{fig:freezing_control}(a)].
+Delayed freezing further increases the chance of ending in the flatter valley: as $\eta$ or $\sigma$ increases, $P_{\mathrm{flat}}$ rises sharply [Fig.~\ref{fig:toy_model}(d)], consistent with the empirical finding that stronger SGD noise leads to flatter final solutions [compare with Fig.~\ref{fig:freezing_control}(c)].

 Despite its simplicity, the two-valley model captures the essential features of the learning dynamics: the anisotropic landscape-dependent noise not only enables escape from sharper minima but also biases convergence toward flatter regions by extending the early transient exploration phase, thereby allowing the dynamics to settle preferentially into flatter solution valleys.
-Next, we analytically elucidate the underlying mechanisms for valley selection during the early exploratory learning phase in the two-valley model.
+We next develop an analytical theory for valley selection in this model.
+The analysis proceeds in two steps: we first derive a quasi-steady-state bias toward flatter valleys at fixed $y$, and then show that transient freezing dynamics determine where along the $y$-direction this bias is ultimately frozen in.